 “We’re making history”

 “The opportunity to put a spin on this character with a comedic side to it to make it more memorable” was Kubbi’s main goal.
-She admired the growth in a character who, despite getting married at a young age, is still able to come into her own.
+She admired the growth in a character who came into her own.

 Forty years after the release of the original Broadway production, Kubbi says it feels like making history.

 “We’re making history.
 We might be the only production of ‘Dreamgirls’ in the country right now that’s doing it,” Kubbi told The Black Wall Street Times.

 The most predominantly Black cast at Theatre Tulsa since 2017

 For her part, Majesty Pearson, who plays Deena, agreed.
 Listening to the musical and re-watching the film for inspiration, Pearson said Deena’s story in some ways reminded her of her own.
 More than anything, Pearson said she was excited to represent Black artists in a space that often neglects them.